 In Georgia, nursing homes experienced heavy infection tolls in 2020.
 Infection control is one safety protocol that needs to be followed even more thoroughly as we move through 2021.
 It is also important to focus on other parameters of nursing home safety, including fall prevention and medication errors to ensure that residents receive the care they require.

-The Atlanta nursing home abuse lawyers at the Katz Law Firm represent persons injured as a result of nursing home abuse and neglect in the metro Atlanta region and across Georgia.
-If you believe that your loved one is being mistreated or abused or suffering neglect in a nursing home, talk to an Atlanta nursing home abuse lawyer at the Katz Law Firm and determine if you can file a claim for damages.
+The Atlanta nursing home abuse lawyers at the Katz Personal Injury Lawyers represent persons injured as a result of nursing home abuse and neglect in the metro Atlanta region and across Georgia.
+If you believe that your loved one is being mistreated or abused or suffering neglect in a nursing home, talk to an Atlanta nursing home abuse lawyer at the Katz Personal Injury Lawyers and determine if you can file a claim for damages.
 Nursing homes can be held accountable when injuries occur on their premises as a result of abuse or neglect.
 Talk to a lawyer at our firm and discuss your loved one’s case.